Gizra/Gizra-Way-Book/our_brand.md

 ## Our Core Strengths

-We love doing projects that challenge us.
-This naturally led us to excel at the two edges of the spectrum of web development projects:
+We excel at the two edges of the spectrum of web development projects:

 ### Complex Content Management Systems